Please note that the printed version of this page will include opening times and other useful information for each property/event.

 18 West Stockwell Street, Colchester, Essex, CO1 1HN

 Built around 1350, this superb example of a medieval inn re-opened in 2013 following a £1 million renovation during which was discovered an inglenook fireplace now restored to its former glory.
-A 14th century archway, dragon’s tail ceiling joists, crown posts and medieval carvings make this a wonderful place to visit.
-Artefacts found during the renovation are on display.
+A 14th-century archway, dragon’s tail ceiling joists, crown posts and medieval carvings make this a wonderful place to visit.
+Tours: Explore The Stockwell with proprietor Robert Morgan as he reveals the history of this 14th century medieval building and the restoration project to transform it into today’s charming restaurant.
+Learn about the amazing artifacts discovered during the restoration.
 Colchester Town Watch will have armour and weapons for visitors to try on and explore (Saturday).
 A local archaeologist will be on hand to talk about and show some artefacts found during the building’s renovation (Sunday).

 Directions: West Stockwell Street comes off High Street next to the Town Hall.